Hive highlights, July 2020

 Here’s a summary of the activity that took place in the Hive this month, in case you missed it.

-Live events with guest speakers
+Live events with guests

 Following on from Professor Paul Hibbert’s ‘Live from the Hive’ launch session on ‘delivering teaching in different modes’ last month, we were pleased to welcome three more guest speakers.